 We have always been proud to provide our own out-of-hours emergency service and we want to ensure your pet has the best of care 24 hours a day, 7 days a week.
 However as a small practice in a modern world, whilst it’s essential that our vets and nurses are always there to help, we have our limitations as a small team and it’s vital that we ensure our team have a good quality of home life, as well as work.

 We feel this offers the best possible care for your pet around the clock.
-Our vets have more time to dedicate to you through the day when you need us the most but if you have a genuine emergency through the night, the team at Holly house are there waiting to assist you and can stay up all night and give your pet their full attention.
+Our vets have more time to dedicate to you through the day when you need us the most but if you have a genuine emergency through the night, the team at Swift Referrals are there waiting to assist you and can stay up all night and give your pet their full attention.

 Acupuncture has been used for thousands of years as part of Chinese medicine and used more recently in Western civilization in both human and veterinary care.

 It’s use aims to change the chemicals involved in nerve transition in the spinal cord to alter pain recognition as well as altering inflammation and blood flow in affected tissues.
 It influences how information about pain is read by the body and aims to decoy or deceive its perception.

 As such it has a role to play in the provision of relief and acupuncture has been shown to give definite benefits in the following situations: